Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: None
 Range: None
 Targets: Self
-Cost: 3 HP
+Cost: 5 HP
-Effect: You regain MP equal to your [Capacity](#vitalitycapacity).
+Effect: You regain MP equal to twice your [Capacity](#vitalitycapacity).
 This cannot be used outside of combat.
 Description: Recharging one’s mental capacity at the cost of one’s health in the heat of combat.
 This could be making a small cut to use your blood to fuel your spells, forcing yourself to ignore the fatigue of casting, rerouting power from your shields to your weapons, and similar ways of exceeding your normal limits.

 #### Lingering Strike